A Bible Study by Jack Kelley

 Uzziah, who had a censer in his hand ready to burn incense, became angry.
 While he was raging at the priests in their presence before the incense altar in the LORD’s temple, leprosy broke out on his forehead.
 When Azariah the chief priest and all the other priests looked at him, they saw that he had leprosy on his forehead, so they hurried him out.
 Indeed, he himself was eager to leave, because the LORD had afflicted him.

 King Uzziah had leprosy until the day he died.
 He lived in a separate house —leprous, and excluded from the temple of the LORD.
 Jotham his son had charge of the palace and governed the people of the land.
 (2 Chron.
 26:16-21)

 A New Priesthood

-So this prophecy of Ezekiel’s actually called for a suspension of the offices of both of High Priest and King, and then proclaimed they would remain suspended until he comes to whom it rightfully belongs.
+So Ezekiel’s prophecy actually called for a suspension of both offices, High Priest and King, and then proclaimed they would remain suspended until he comes to whom it rightfully belongs.
 The “he” in the passage refers to an individual and the “it” to the combined office of King/Priest.
 In other words, someone like Melchizedek.
-In Ezekiel 44 we read that the Lord has become more and more displeased with the Levitical priesthood for their behavior down through time and declares that only those from the faithful line of Zadok can minister before Him in the Millennial Temple.
-But even among them there is no mention of a Levitical High Priest in the Millennium.
+(In Ezekiel 44 we read that the Lord has become more and more displeased with the Levitical priesthood for their behavior down through time and as He takes His place in the Millennial Temple He will declare that only those from the faithful line of Zadok will be authorized to minister before Him.
+But even among them there is no mention of a Levitical High Priest in the Millennium.)